HirenGajjar/APIs-in-JavaScript/README.md

 # API in js
-Here's simple js code, to generate a cat fact on button click
+1. Here's a simple JS code, to generate a cat fact on the button click
+2. Using a dog.ceo API to generate a random dog Image on the button click